 Back at the start of the year (how was it that long ago already?!) we shared our first One Thing at a Time idea: Pick A Priority.

-I’m famous among my friends for frenzied multitasking, despite trying over the years to chill out and single-task, or at least do three things at once instead of twenty-eight.
+I’m famous among my friends for frenzied multitasking.
+This is despite trying over the years to chill out and single-task .Or at least do three things at once instead of twenty-eight.

 So how did it go?